taufansatrio/Applozic-Web-Plugin/README.md

     locShare: true,
-    googleApiKey: "AIzaSyDKfWHzu9X7Z2hByeW4RRFJrD9SizOzZt4",   // your project google api key googleMapScriptLoaded : false,   // true if your app already loaded google maps script autoTypeSearchEnabled : true,    // set to false if you don't want to allow sending message to user who is not in the contact list onInit : function(response) {
+    googleApiKey: "AIzaSyDKfWHzu9X7Z2hByeW4RRFJrD9SizOzZt4",   // your project google api key googleMapScriptLoaded : false,   // true if your app already loaded google maps script autoTypeSearchEnabled : true,     // set to false if you don't want to allow sending message to user who is not in the contact list loadOwnContacts : false, //set to true if you want to populate your own contact list (see Step 4 for reference) onInit : function(response) {
        if (response === "success") {
           // login successful, perform your actions if any, for example: load contacts, getting unread message count, etc